logux/core/protocol.md

 message with all new events since `synced` (all events on first connection).

 Fifth position is optional and contains extra client option in object.
-Right now protocol supports only `credentials` key there.
+Right now protocol supports only `subprotocol` and `credentials` keys there.

+Subprotocol version is a `[number major, number minor]` array.
+It describe a application subprotocol, which developer will create on top of Logux protocol.
+If other node doesn’t support this subprotocol version, it could send `wrong-subprotocol` error.

 Credentials could be in any type.
 Receiver may check credentials data.
-On wrong credentials data receiver may send `auth` error and close connection.
+On wrong credentials data receiver may send `wrong-credentials` error and close connection.

 In most cases client will initiate connection, so client will send `connect`.